MiladInk/miladink.github.io/_pages/about.md

 In the past, I also workd on likelihood models and wrote the reimanian diffusion model paper.

 I have expertise in both likelihood models and RL.
-I think the mixture of this too will be the key to AGI.
+I think the mixture of this two will be the key to AGI.